-Just like on Google, specific keywords are used by recruiters to filter out candidates, not necessarily with Applicant Tracking Systems (ATS), but also when searching through LinkedIn profiles, databases of CVs or reading your CV first time, they will know exactly what they’re looking for.
+In recruitment, this means the keywords recruiters will use to filter out candidates, not necessarily with Applicant Tracking Systems (ATS), but also when searching through LinkedIn profiles, databases of CVs, covering letters or reading your CV first time, they will know exactly what they’re looking for.

 Your CV is too generic.
 Therefore it is essential to tailor your CV to the role you are applying for with the relevant skills and accomplishments.